-To make asset associations using Burlington Financial as an example:
+To make asset associations (using Burlington Financial as an example)

-- 1. If the Content Server interface is not already open, log in. - 2.
+- 1. If Content Server's standard interface is not already open, log in. - 2.
 Perform an asset search on ImageFile assets. - 3.
 In the search results list, select the check box to the right of each asset you want to consider, then click Add To My Active List. - 4.
-Open the New Article form and scroll to the Related area. - 5.
+Open the "New Article" form and scroll to the Related area. - 5.
 Click the Active List tab in the tree.